 - 1. Open equipment shutoff valve (see Figure 16). - 2.
 Open main gas valve located on or near gas meter. - 3.
-Make sure control knob of furnace is in the OFF position. - 4.
 Check all joints from equipment shutoff valve to gas inlet pipe.
 Apply mixture of liquid soap and water to gas joints.
-Bubbles forming show a leak. - 5.
-Correct all leaks at once. - 6.
-Turn on furnace (see Operating Furnace, pages 12 and 13).
-Check the rest of the internal joints for leaks. - 7.
-Turn off furnace (see To Turn Off Gas to Furnace, page 13).
+Bubbles forming show a leak. - 4.
+Correct all leaks at once. - 5.
+Turn on furnace (see Operating Furnace).
+Check the rest of the internal joints for leaks. - 6.
+Turn off furnace (see To Turn Off Gas to Furnace).